isomerpages/mse/news/-parliament-Q-&-A/_posts/2022-10-03-written-reply-to-pq-on-water-conservation-tax-rates.md

 ---
-title: Written Reply to Parliamentary Question on Water Conservation Tax Rates by Dr Amy Khor, Senior Minister of State for Sustainability and the Environment
+title: Written Reply to Parliamentary Question on Water Conservation Tax Rates by Ms Grace Fu, Minister for Sustainability and the Environment
 permalink: /resource-room/category/2022-10-03-written-reply-to-pq-on-water-conservation-tax-rates/
 image:
 file_url:
 description:
 ---
-#### Written Reply to Parliamentary Question on Water Conservation Tax Rates by Dr Amy Khor, Senior Minister of State for Sustainability and the Environment
+#### Written Reply to Parliamentary Question on Water Conservation Tax Rates by Ms Grace Fu, Minister for Sustainability and the Environment

 **Mr Leon Perera:** To ask the Minister for Sustainability and the Environment (a) what is the rationale for there being only two water conservation tax rates for potable water usage; (b) why is 40 cubic metres set as the threshold between the two tax rates; and (c) whether the Ministry will consider conducting trials on introducing a more progressive, multi-tiered volumetric water conservation tax.